Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Decomposition of the Linearized Equations

-\subsection{Decomposition of the Linearized Equations}
+\section{Decomposition of the Linearized Equations}

-The system of equations~(\ref{subeq:basis}) is split into three independent systems by using the decomposition~(\ref{eq:h123-a}) with the properties~(\ref{eq:h123-b}) for $h_{ij}$ and ${^3\!}R_{ij}$, as well as (\ref{eq:decomp-u})--(\ref{eq:nabla-u}).
+The system of equations~(\ref{subeq:basis}) is split into three independent systems by using the decomposition~(\ref{eq:h123-a}) with the properties~(\ref{eq:h123-b}) for $h_{ij}$ and ${^3\!}R_{ij}$, as well as the decomposition~(\ref{eq:decomp-u}) with the properties~(\ref{eq:nabla-u}) for $\bm{u}_{\een}$.
 The solutions to these systems are conventionally designated as tensor perturbations~$\ast$, vector perturbations~$\perp$, and scalar perturbations~$\parallel$.

 In the following three subsections, it is demonstrated that scalar perturbations are the only ones associated with density perturbations $\varepsilon^\phys_\een$ and $n^\phys_\een$.